+5.8.
+A student must be registered for a minimum of one third of the normal duration of the programme of study in order to be eligible for the award.

 - 5.9.
-A student must be registered for a minimum of one third of the normal duration of the programme of study in order to be eligible for the award. - 5.10.
 A student must not be registered for a programme of study for a period longer than the normal duration for the programme of study plus one year.
 First takes, and periods of interruption or intercalation shall not count towards the maximum permitted duration of study.
 Retakes, and periods spent resitting or first sitting out of attendance shall count towards the maximum permitted duration of study.
-In exceptional circumstances, Senate (or its delegated authority) may approve an extension to the maximum permitted duration. - 5.11.
+In exceptional circumstances, Senate (or its delegated authority) may approve an extension to the maximum permitted duration. - 5.10.
 Programmes with a flexible study mode shall specify the minimum and maximum durations of study as part of the programme regulations.
+The provisions in the two preceding regulations do not apply to flexible study programmes.